8 Ways to Repurpose Content for Your Nonprofit Marketing Strategy

 Monitoring and periodically updating or combining old blog posts is an important part of any content strategy.
 You should routinely review your content to identify posts that can benefit and be more valuable with updated information.

 Repurposing, updating, or combining blog posts can also be a great time-saver.
 It saves you from having to write a new post from scratch.
 You just need to ensure the refreshed content is relevant, up-to-date, and valuable to your audience.

 Repurposing content can also build relationships.
 Have you reached out to SME members or leaders in your industry for an interview or guest post about a particular topic?

-An interview can cover content you've covered in a blog post and why it's valuable information.
-Or, a guest post could use the information you've put in the initial blog with the SME adding their unique perspective.
+An interview can cover content you've covered in a blog post and explain why it's valuable information.
+Or a guest post could use the information you've put in the initial blog with the SME adding their unique perspective.

 This tactic for repurposing content builds important relationships with members or organizations in your industry, and the additional exposure brings their audience to your site.